ki225/free-ran-ue.github.io/doc/doc-develop-note/index.md

 > [!Important]
 > Beleive myself that I can do everything.

+## 20250807

+Today, free5GC correct the invalid imsi value.
+I also fix it in UE's NAS build test case.

 ## 20250731

 I rename the QoS flow as specified flow due to the dual connection does not need to be **QoS**.